opendatasoft/codelibrary/content/generators/kpi-generator/index.md

   name: folder-:counter
 ---

-> This resource is EXPERIMENTAL
+> EXPERIMENTAL

-This generator build a KPI wall.
+This generator builds a KPI wall.

 With specific parameters for each KPI card, it will compare values, compute a progression or analyse how your data evolved over time on a specific period.